 If your health plan has negotiated rates with a specific network of providers for the preventive care they cover, only preventive services offered by in-network providers must be covered without cost sharing and before you satisfy your deductible.
-If your health plan allows you to receive this preventive care from an out-of-network provider, you may have to pay for the services.
+If you receive preventive care from an out-of-network provider, you may have to pay for the services and those expenses may not count toward your deductible or out-of-pocket maximum.
+However, you can use funds from your HSA to pay for such services.